How Napoleon lost his grip on Europe and was finally defeated

 The French parliament once more forced Napoleon to abdicate on the 22nd of June 1815.

-Napoleon wanted to flee to America for safety, but his ship was intercepted by the British.
+However, Napoleon wanted to flee to America for safety but was intercepted by the British and eventually surrendered.

-The captured Napoleon was held on a ship called the Bellerophon and it was decided to exile him once more.
+The captured Napoleon was held on a ship called the HMS Bellerophon until it was decided to exile him once more.

 This time, to an island even further away, to reduce any further chance of a return.